HuaweiDatacomm/telegraf-huawei-plugin/README.md

    This step needs to be improved.
    ```
-5. Run `make` from the source directory,you can see telegraf-huawei-plugin
+5. Run `make` from the source directory,you can see telegraf-huawei-plugin:huawei_telemetry_dialin and huawei_telemetry_dialout
    ```
    cd telegraf
    make